Scaling the Scaling Logic: Agentic Meta-Synthesis of Logic Reasoning: Impact of on RL

 \subsection{Setup}

 We employ a dual-model strategy using \textbf{Qwen3-8B-Base} for primary attribution analysis and \textbf{Qwen3-8B(Thinking)} for performance ceiling exploration.
-Training adheres to a fixed optimization step protocol using GRPO without distillation, reporting results at 160, 200, and 240 steps to ensure fair comparison.
+Training adheres to a fixed optimization step protocol using GRPO without SFT, avoiding strong model distillation, reporting results at 160, 200, and 240 steps to ensure fair comparison.
+Note that our Seed families are authored in Chinese while all evaluations use English benchmarks; the size-controlled Enigmata experiment (\S\ref{subsec:enigmata}) further confirms the pipeline is equally effective on English-only data.
+Dataset sizes and mixing ratios for all key settings are summarized in Appendix~\ref{app:dataset_stats}.
+Hyperparameters and decoding configurations are listed in Appendix~\ref{app:hyperparameters}.
 See Appendix~\ref{app:training_details} for detailed experimental protocols.
 Qualitative examples of synthesized tasks are provided in Appendix~\ref{app:seed_task_examples}.